wp-plugins/dell-cloud-connect/readme.txt

 = Can I exclude certain blogs? =

-Yes, in the WordPress admin panel, click on Settings->Dell Cloud Connect and you can choose to not include any of the blogs on our list.
+Yes, in the WordPress admin panel, click on Settings-><%= menuTitle %> and you can choose to not include any of the blogs on our list.

 = Will this affect my website's loading time? =